-In truth we are always living and acting simultaneously in several of these provinces, and to select one can merely mean that we are making it so to speak our "home base," "our system of reference," our paramount reality in relation to which all others receive merely the accent of derived reality namely, they become horizonal, ancillary, subordinate in relation to what is the prevailing theme.
+In truth we are always living and acting simultaneously in several of these provinces, and to select one can merely mean that we are making it so to speak our "home base," "our system of reference," our paramount reality in relation to which all others receive merely the accent of derived reality - namely, they become horizonal, ancillary, subordinate in relation to what is the prevailing theme.
 (11)

 The artist as researcher, as an insider of the project under study, applied his "stock of knowledge at hand" by selecting as first "home base" the province of Plexus 23s, which is the identity under which the researcher as an "insider" operates in Plexus.
-It allowed him to assume the "counterpointal structure" and the "artificial split" of the unity of his personality, necessary to accomplish such a task as it is described by Schutz.
+It allowed him to assume the accomplish such a task as it is described by Schutz.